Cult of VHS: Critical reception

 Jennie Kermode of Eye for Film awarded it a score of four out of five, saying, "this is an entertaining film from start to finish, and an informative take on a phenomenon which reshaped cinema forever."
 Ior Gislason of Hear Us Scream was also supportive of the film in his review, saying, "It’s a beautiful, nostalgic labour of love and an overall great watch!"
 David S. Smith of Horror Cult Films awarded it a positive review, saying, "And maybe the main success of this doc was it made me feel emotional about something I didn’t even realise I missed."
 Shaun Munro of FlickeringMyth awarded it three out of five stars, saying, "Cult of VHS is a passionate window into the enduring fandom of the medium."

 Writing for Starburst Magazine, Martin Unsworth was more critical of the film, saying, "Cult of VHS might be superfluous as a historical document, but it’s entertaining enough for those of us that like to reminisce."
 Joel Harley of Horror DNA awarded it a score of four of out of five stars, saying, "Cult of VHS does admirable work in exploring the medium’s present and future."
 Kat Hughes of The Hollywood News awarded it a score of three out of five stars, calling it "An informed documentary that beautifully champions the life of a defunct media format."
 Aubry Norman of Grimoire of Horror awarded it a score of 3.5 out of five, saying, "the film is an absolute joy to watch and offers interesting insights–whether you are a member of the cult or not."
-Kim Newman found the film relatively breezy, commenting on the diversity of the film's subjects, stating, “it refreshingly takes in voices from Mexico, Australia, Holland, and other countries”.
+Kim Newman found the film relatively entertaining, commenting on the diversity of the film's subjects, stating, “it refreshingly takes in voices from Mexico, Australia, Holland, and other countries”.